DevBobcorn/CornCraft/README.md

 English | [简体中文](README.zh-CN.md)

 # CornCraft
-A Minecraft client implementation made with Unity.
+A Minecraft **Java Edition** client implementation made with Unity.

 ## > About
 **CornCraft** is a Unity version of Minecraft.
-It connects to vanilla/plugin servers(version 1.16.2 to 1.20.4) and provides basic graphical gameplay support.
+It connects to Java Edition servers(version 1.16.2 to 1.20.4) and provides basic graphical gameplay support.

 This project does not mean to be a Minecraft "clone", but rather an attempt to recreate the game in a somewhat different way, with the overall look and feel distinct from the original one.